We ask you, humbly, to help us.

 Reaction to this new concept was mixed:

-- Some religious conservatives are unhappy because the continued study might prove invalid their widespread belief that homosexual orientation is caused by family dysfunction and/or childhood sexual molestation.
+- Some religious conservatives are unhappy because the tentative results from the epigenetics study conflict with their belief that homosexual orientation is caused by family dysfunction and/or childhood sexual molestation.
 If the epi-mark concept is confirmed, it would prove a pre-natal cause for homosexuality with a hereditary component.
 It would also let parents "off the hook" for causing homosexuality in their child.

 2015-OCT-08: An epigenetic test has been developed that predicts homosexual orientation in most cases: